What is an Ethical Investment Portfolio

 The Rise of Ethical Investing in Australia

 But with popularity comes pitfalls.
-Not every fund labelled “ethical” lives up to its promise, a challenge I have seen firsthand.
+Not every fund labelled “ethical” lives up to its promise, a challenge we have seen firsthand.

 When Ethical Funds Miss the Mark: A Real-Life Example